harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/windows-ec2-blackhole-chaos.md

 id: windows-ec2-blackhole-chaos
 title: Windows EC2 Blackhole Chaos
 ---
-Windows EC2 blackhole causes access loss to the given target hosts by injecting firefall rules to restrict the access.
+Windows EC2 blackhole chaos causes access loss to the given target hosts/ips by injecting firefall rules.
 - It checks the performance of the application (or process) running on the EC2 instances.

 ![Windows EC2 Blackhole Chaos](./static/images/windows-ec2-blackhole-chaos.png)